Estimated Reading Time: 5 Minutes

 How to dissolve your unused corporation

-If you still own a corporation but are not using it and don’t want to keep paying the corporation tax every year, read this article carefully.
+If you own a corporation but are not using it, you’d want to dissolve it.
+Obviously, you don’t want to keep paying the corporation tax every year.
+Just ask your attorney to dissolve the corporation.